NubeIO/rubix-ce-docs/docs/hardware/controllers/io-controllers/IO-16/Installation-&-Configuration.md

-# Installation and Configuration #
+# 2. Installation and Configuration #

-## Mounting ##
+## 2.1.
+Mounting ##

-The Nube-iO iO Module is 65mm x 112mm.
-It is designed to be mounted on electrical DIN rail.
+The Rubix iO 16 is 65mm x 112mm.
+It is designed to be mounted on an electrical DIN rail.
 It can be mounted vertically or horizontally.
 The controller should always be mounted in a location such that it will not experience very high or low temperatures, liquids or high humidity.

 ![max400px](img/mounting.jpg)

-## Connecting Power ##
+## 2.2.
+Connecting Power ##

-The Nube-iO iO Module is powered by a 24VDC power supply on the `24VDC POWER` terminals as shown below.
+The Nube iO Rubix iO 16 is powered by a 24VDC power supply on the 24VDC POWER terminals as shown below.

 |           	| ![max200px](img/IO-16-wiring.png)     |
 |-----------	|----------------	|